JaniHonkanen/RabbitCall/README.md

 ### Callbacks, lambda functions

-C# delegates and lambda functions can be passed to C++ and then called back or stored as std::function objects:
+C# delegates and lambda functions can be passed to C++ and then called back or stored as std::function objects.

+C++:

 ```C++
 std::function<void(int)> storedCallback;